Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/custom-plugins.md

 This means that the control plane becomes a single source of truth for plugin versions.
 You only need to upload a plugin once, to the control plane, and {{site.konnect_short_name}} handles distributing the plugin code to all data planes in that control plane.

-In comparison with the manual process required in a regular hybrid {{site.konnect_short_name}} deployment, custom plugin streaming in Dedicated Cloud Gateways provides the following benefits:
+Compared to the manual process required in a regular hybrid {{site.konnect_short_name}} deployment, custom plugin streaming in Dedicated Cloud Gateways provides the following benefits:
 * Faster custom plugin distribution
 * Minimal manual maintenance
 * The control plane is the single source of truth

 ## Prerequisites

-* Your custom plugin meets the following requirements:
+* Your [custom plugin](/gateway/latest/plugin-development/) meets the following requirements:
   * Each custom plugin must have a unique name.
   * Each custom plugin can have a maximum of 1 `handler.lua` file and 1 `schema.lua` file.
   * The plugin can't execute in the `init_worker` phase and can't set any timers.